Embark on a rewarding career as an enrolled nurse with the opportunity to work anywhere in Australia with the Diploma of Nursing HLT54115.

 at least three (3) units from the electives listed within the HLT54115 Diploma of Nursing qualification;

 up to two (2) units from any endorsed training package or accredited course – these units must be relevant to the work outcome.

-All electives chosen must contribute to a valid, industry-supported vocational outcome as well as be approved by Victoria Polytechnic.
+All electives chosen must contribute to a valid, industry-supported vocational outcome as well as be approved by the Polytechnic.

 This qualification reflects the role of an enrolled nurse working under supervision of a registered nurse.
 This qualification covers the application of skills and knowledge required to provide nursing care for people across the health sector.
 A lifespan approach should underpin this qualification with relevant competencies that relate to the different stages of life identified within the units.

 A graduate from a Diploma of Nursing program approved by the Nursing and Midwifery Board of Australia (NMBA) is able to apply for registration with the NMBA as an enrolled nurse.
 Further information on registration is available at www.nursingmidwiferyboard.gov.au.

 Fees & scholarships

 The amount you pay for your course depends on whether you’re offered a government subsidised place or a full fee-paying place.

 - government subsidised place pay subsidised tuition fees (the government contributes the rest), and may be required to pay a Student Services and Amenities Fee along with any material fees